-2.4.5.3 Updating the 5-Year Capital Financial Plan (Continued)
+2.4.5.3 (Continued)

 Once approved by Management Board, the first year of the plan becomes the next capital budget.

 Capital budgeting is done by program, although emphasis is placed on projects within programs.
 The process is a bottom-up, zero-base type of planning, where departments prepare five year capital plans which comprise extensive details on each individual project.